kshetline/tubular_time/README.md

 There is a function `getFirstDateInMonth()` which exists specifically to handle cases like this, because for historical dates you can assume that months always start with the 1st.

+### Locking and cloning

+The `lock()` method takes a mutable `DateTime` instance and makes it immutable, returning that same instance. _This is a one-way trip._ Once locked, an instance cannot be unlocked.

+The `clone()` method creates a copy of a `DateTime` instance.
+By default, the copy is either locked or unlocked, the same as the original.
+You can, however, use `clone(false)` to create an unlocked, mutable copy of a locked original.

 ### `DateTime` astronomical time functions

 Converts Julian days into milliseconds from the 1970-01-01T00:00 UTC epoch: